How turn on (and make sense of) the LG V30's Quad DAC

 And if you're wondering why you'd want all the high-quality sound goodies turned off, the answer most probably lies in battery life — the LG V30's Quad DAC has a small but still significant power footprint, so if you need to squeeze a couple more minutes of screen on time, turning it off is one of your options.

-Okay, but what does it do?
+Okay, but what does the quad DAC do?

 In short a DAC (short for digital-to-analog converter) is the chip that takes audio streams and turns them into the electrical signals that power your headphones.
 Every smartphone has one embedded into its chipset — including the Snapdragon 835 — but LG has equipped its latest flagship phablet with a second one, providing better quality audio.